Nore

 The Nore is a long bank of sand and silt running along the south-centre of the final narrowing of the Thames Estuary, England.
 Its south-west is the very narrow Nore Sand.
 Just short of the Nore's easternmost point where it fades into the channels it has a notable point once marked by a lightship on the line where the estuary of the Thames nominally becomes the North Sea.
 A lit buoy today stands on this often map-marked divisor: between Havengore Creek in east Essex and Warden Point on the Isle of Sheppey in Kent.

 Until 1964 it marked the seaward limit of the Port of London Authority.
 As the sandbank was a major hazard for shipping coming in and out of London, in 1732 it received the world's first lightship.
 This became a major landmark, and was used as an assembly point for shipping.
-Today it is marked by Sea Reach No. 1 Buoy.
+Today it is marked by the Sea Reach No. 1 Buoys.

-The Nore is an anchorage, or open roadstead, used by the Royal Navy's North Sea Fleet, and to its local Command.
+The Nore is an anchorage, or open roadstead, which was used by the Royal Navy's North Sea Fleet, and to its local Command.
 It was the site of a notorious mutiny in 1797.
 The Great Nore is the cul-de-sac deep channel to the south of the Nore which opens out to the locally most deep water to the east, the Sheerness Approach.

 Lightship and shape of shoal

 The Nore is a hazard to shipping, so in 1732 the world's first lightship was moored over it in an experiment by Robert Hamblin, who patented the idea.
 This must have proved successful, as by 1819 England had nine lightships.
 The Nore lightship was run by Trinity House, the general lighthouse authority for England, Wales, the Channel Islands and Gibraltar.

 The early Nore lightships were small wooden vessels, often Dutch-built galliots.
 By the end of the 19th century a larger ship with a revolving light had been instituted, but after about 1915 the authorities ceased to use one.
-Sea Reach No. 1 Buoy, as at 2006, marks the anchorage-point where the №3 lightship stood, about midway between Shoeburyness, Essex and Sheerness, Kent.
+Sea Reach No. 1 Buoy, as at 2006, marks the anchorage-point where the No.3 lightship stood, about midway between Shoeburyness, Essex and Sheerness, Kent.

-The earlier line crossing the deeper eastern part of the shoal where №1 lightship stood, the line between Havengore Creek, Essex and Warden Point, Kent remains the nominal (conventional) limit of the Thames with the North Sea.
+The earlier line crossing the deeper eastern part of the shoal where No.1 lightship stood, the line between Havengore Creek, Essex and Warden Point, Kent remains the nominal (conventional) limit of the Thames with the North Sea.